lsos/lsos-js/readme.md

 - Does your user's repository has less than `3` Git authors?

 If yes,
-then your user doesn't need any activation key and nothing happens; the `@lsos/basic` has no effect whatsoever.
+then your user doesn't need any activation key and nothing happens; the `lsos` package has no effect whatsoever.
-This means that **the Lsos Basic makes no difference for hobbyists and most small companies**, since there is nothing they need to do to use your code and your code remains MIT licensed.
+This means that **the Lsos makes no difference for hobbyists and most small companies**, since there is nothing they need to do to use your code and your code remains MIT licensed.